SciMed/style-guide/README.md

   within the applications domain model.
 Consider placing all other code in the models or initializers directory.
 Furthermore, consider vendoring any code placed in the lib directory as a gem.
+* *** TODO: add directory naming conventions to group models, since there can be several files in the models directory.
 * Name the models with meaningful, succinct names without abbreviations.
 Known acronyms are acceptable.
 * Do not camelCase acronyms in class names.
 Ruby has built-in support for